 Further, thrift stores typically receive their product via donation while consignment and resale shops offer a portion of the sale proceeds back to the original owner.
 Thus, those with higher quality (and especially designer brand) goods ready to “recycle” are more inclined to take them to consignment shops to receive some financial return on their discarded goods.

 Both can yield great finds; it all depends on the target of your search.
 If you’re looking to score an amazing deal on a popular everyday brand like JCrew, Banana Republic or Ann Taylor, thrift shops should satiate that desire.
 If instead you’re looking to make a serious investment in a new pair of high end designer shoes or an expensive handbag, a consignment shop might just be your designer brand jam.
 Resale shops will likely offer a hybrid of items and brands.

 Click through for more detailed information!

-Note to Readers: I spent significant time researching and compiling this information.
+Note to Readers: I spent significant time researching and compiling this information throughout the guide.
 If you think your readers would love this summary, I’d love for you to link back to this page.
-And be sure to tweet me that you linked back so I can share with my readers your content and perspective as another great source for secondhand style advice!
+Be sure to let me know on Instagram that you linked back so I can share with my readers your content and perspective as another great source for secondhand style advice!

-The best place to reach me is: email@example.com
+The best place to reach me is: [email protected]onestlymodern.com